TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.6.0 =
+* Prepared the plugin for [translations](https://make.wordpress.org/plugins/2015/09/01/plugin-translations-on-wordpress-org/) (yay!)
+* Anchor links to group headers are now supported.
+The format is `faq-group-slug` -- aka mysite.com/faq/#faq-group-slug
+* Allow users to now specify a single FAQ for display
+* Fixed a bug which caused some of the FAQ-specific CSS to be output improperly

 = 1.5.2 =
 * Fixed a bug which caused an extra div to be output, breaking some site layouts.
 * Fixed a typo when saving/updating FAQ's